plotly/plotly.github.io/_posts/fundamentals/2017-03-14-filter-data.md

  - title: Add Your Data to Plotly
    sub-steps:
-    - copy: "For this tutorial, copy the meteorite dataset URL https://raw.githubusercontent.com/bcdunbar/datasets/master/meteorites_subset.csv and head to Plotly’s new online [workspace](https://plot.ly/create) and add your data by entering the meteorite URL."
+    - copy: "For this tutorial, copy the meteorite dataset URL https://raw.githubusercontent.com/bcdunbar/datasets/master/meteorites_subset.csv and head to Chart Studio's new online [workspace](https://plot.ly/create) and add your data by entering the meteorite URL."
     - copy: "If you decide to try another dataset, keep in mind that Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
       img: "![insert](../static/images/filters/import-data.png)"